 - Space is not an issue

 - It allows drawing, writing on content

-But, brands today who are looking forward to target younger audience are snapping to glory!
+But, brands today who are looking forward to targeting the younger audience are snapping to glory!

 Few Strategies to implement using Snapchat:

-- Sending Discounts and Promotions: This seem to be a popular marketing form which Indian Brands can leverage as it works best with the behavior of Indian consumer.
-For any ecommerce brand or a brand with a store presence, this can be a great way to capitalize on the short-lived or changing nature of Snapchat.
+- Sending Discounts and Promotions: This seems to be a popular marketing form which Indian Brands can leverage as it works best with the behavior of Indian consumer.
+For any e-commerce brand or a brand with a store presence, this can be a great way to capitalize on the short-lived or changing nature of Snapchat.

 - Share candid or behind the scene moments: Snapchat was created in the spirit of connecting with people you like and having fun.
-Companies can run campaigns showing its followers, things they normally will not see on other social networks.
-A great example could be showing preparations of Indian festivals related to clothes, restaurants, shopping, jewellery etc.
+Companies can run campaigns showing their followers, things they normally will not see on other social networks.
+A great example could be showing preparations of Indian festivals related to clothes, restaurants, shopping, jewellery, etc.